 |Nancy A. Palumbo|

 Ms. Palumbo has served as director since June 2009.
 Ms. Palumbo also acts as an independent consultant in the areas of strategic marketing, corporate communications and business development.
-Ms. Palumbo served as a principle in CRAMN LLC, a global business development company from May of 2011 until June of 2013.
+Ms. Palumbo has also served as a principle in CRAMN LLC, a global business development company.
 From March 2009 to December 2010, she served as president of the Green Planet Group, a company that advised on solar and renewable energy solutions.
 Prior to joining Green Planet Group, from May 2007 to March 2009, Ms. Palumbo was the general manager for Walker Digital Lottery and from October 2006 to May 2007, she served as the senior vice president for Strategic Marketing and Corporate Communications for the New York Daily News.
 From January 2004 to October 2006, Ms. Palumbo served as the director of the New York Lottery, where she managed a $6 billion a year business and oversaw the opening of six video gaming facilities.
 From February 1995 to January 2004, Ms. Palumbo served as the executive deputy commissioner for the Office of Parks Recreation and Historic Preservation for the State of New York, where she was instrumental in developing public-private partnerships to generate additional revenue to expand park services.
 Ms. Palumbo is a graduate of St. Bonaventure University.

-Mr. Polle was elected to serve as a director in December 2010.
+Mr. Polle has served as a director in December 2010.
 Mr. Polle is a Managing Director for Moelis & Company, an investment bank that provides financial advisory services and capital raising solutions to clients in connection with mergers and acquisitions, restructurings and other strategic matters.
 He has also served as an investment banker with Citigroup Inc. (“Citigroup”) and its predecessors Salomon Brothers and Salomon Smith Barney from 1983 until November 2008.
 Mr. Polle most recently served as head of the global industrial group at Citigroup and previously was the co-head of Citigroup’s global mergers and acquisitions group.
 Mr. Polle was a private investor from November 2008 through July 2011.
 Mr. Polle received a B.S. in Economics from the Wharton School of the University of Pennsylvania.